NicoWidmer/Translate/Readme.md

 $ cd /path/to/project-folder
 $ py .\translate.py
 ```
-File names need to contain one of the following words in it to identity the type:
+Note: File names should contain one of the following words to identify the type for uploading:
 * caption
 * description
 * title